gcorcora/PUBH8472_BikeShare_Project/README.md

   5. Supplementary files:

-       Two maps made with QGIS to show the bike stations in their real locations" qgis_map_fix_with_outlier.png
+       Two maps made with QGIS to show the bike stations in their real locations:

+         qgis_map_fix_with_outlier.png

          qgis_map_without_outlier.png